-I took leftover mashed potatoes made from The Little Potato Company’s Creamer potatoes and made these pancakes without any flour.
+I took leftover mashed potatoes made from Creamer potatoes and made these pancakes without any flour.
 Why?
 Because I didn’t want to dilute the potato flavour with adding any flour.

 How did I make mashed potatoes good again?
 The secret is in 2 parts: the first add fat like butter or oil, and the second add moisture like milk, cream or broth.
 Mix it all up for that fluffy interior we’re striving for.

-Since I’ve kept this recipe as streamlined as possible by using The Little Potato Company Boomer Gold potatoes, there’s no washing, peeling, or need to add much more beyond the milk and butter to reignite the fluffy leftover mashed potatoes we’re looking for.
+Since I’ve kept this recipe as streamlined as possible by using creamer potatoes, there’s no washing, peeling, or need to add much more beyond the milk and butter to reignite the fluffy leftover mashed potatoes we’re looking for.

 A much more convenient potato to use that the traditional variety.